 In addition to this suite of double star catalogs, work is in progress on the Washington Multiplicity Catalog (WMC).
 Approved at a Multi-Commission Meeting at IAU General Assembly XXIV (Manchester, 2000) and re-affirmed at a Special Session at IAU General Assembly XXV (Sydney, 2003), the WMC is a designation scheme which will hierarchically arrange all double stars detected by multiple techniques: astrometry, spectroscopy, photometry and other methods.

 While not a double star catalog, the USNO also maintains the Double Star Library (DSL), an eclectic collection of links, announcements, and other data of relevance to double star astronomers.
-Serving as the official webpage of IAU (International Astronomical Union) Commission 26 (double and multiple stars), the DSL provides Commission information as well as current and archival issues of the Commission 26 Information Circular, its official tri-annual publication.
+The DSL served as the official webpage of IAU (International Astronomical Union) Commission 26 (double and multiple stars) for many years, and still provides a link to new IAU commission pages, as well as to the Commission G1 Information Circular, its official tri-annual publication.